-At December 31, (in thousands) 2013 2012 Change Private equity partnerships \$ 322,391 \$ 344,669 \$ (22,278) Catastrophe bonds 229,016 91,310 137,706 Senior secured bank loan funds 18,048 202,929 (184,881) Hedge funds 3,809 5,803 (1,994) Total other investments \$ 573,264 \$ 644,711 \$ (71,447)
+At December 31, (in thousands) 2014 2013 Change Private equity partnerships \$ 281,932 \$ 322,391 \$ (40,459) Catastrophe bonds 200,329 229,016 (28,687) Senior secured bank loan funds 19,316 18,048 1,268 Hedge funds 2,570 3,809 (1,239) Total other investments \$ 504,147 \$ 573,264 \$ (69,117)

 We account for our other investments at fair value in accordance with FASB ASC Topic Financial Instruments.
-The fair value of certain of our fund investments, which principally include hedge funds, private equity funds and senior secured bank loan funds, is recorded on our balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
-The net valuation criteria established by the managers of such investments.
+The fair value of certain of our fund investments, which principally include hedge funds, private equity funds and a senior secured bank loan fund, is recorded on our balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
+The net valuation criteria established by the managers of such investments is established in accordance with the governing documents of such investments.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.
 Certain of our fund managers, fund administrators, or both, are unable to provide final fund valuations as of our current reporting date.
 The typical reporting lag experienced by us to receive a final net asset value report is one month for hedge funds and senior secured bank loan funds and three months for private equity funds, although, in the past, in respect of certain of our private equity funds, we have on occasion experienced delays of up to six months at year end, as the private equity funds typically complete their respective year-end audits before releasing their final net asset value statements.

 In circumstances where there is a reporting lag between the current period end reporting date and the reporting date of the latest fund valuation, we estimate the fair value of these funds by starting with the prior month or quarter-end fund valuations, adjusting these valuations for actual capital calls, redemptions or distributions, as well as the impact of changes in foreign currency exchange rates, and then estimating the return for the current period.
 In circumstances in which we estimate the return for the current period, all information available to us is utilized.
 This principally includes preliminary estimates reported to us by our fund managers, obtaining the valuation of underlying portfolio investments where such underlying investments are publicly traded and therefore have a readily observable price, using information that is available to us with respect to the underlying investments, reviewing various indices for similar investments or asset classes, as well as estimating returns based on the results of similar types of investments for which we have obtained reported results, or other valuation methods, where possible.
-Actual final fund valuations may differ, perhaps materially so, from our estimates and these differences are recorded in our statement of operations in the period in which they are reported to us as a change in estimate.
-Included in net investment income for 2013 is a loss of \$3.7 million (2012 - loss of \$4.7 million) representing the change in estimate during the period related to the difference between our estimated net investment income due to the lag in reporting discussed above and the actual amount as reported in the final net asset values provided by our fund managers.
+Actual final fund valuations may differ, perhaps materially so, from our estimates and these differences are recorded in our consolidated statement of operations in the period in which they are reported to us as a change in estimate.
+Included in net investment income for 2014 is a loss of \$0.6 million (2013 - loss of \$3.7 million) representing the change in estimate during the period related to the difference between our estimated net investment income due to the lag in reporting discussed above and the actual amount as reported in the final net asset values provided by our fund managers.